 Most visitors expect clean air and clear views in parks.
 North Cascades National Park (NP), Washington, is in close proximity to the fast-growing Seattle and Vancouver metropolitan areaslies.
 The park is downwind of air pollution from the Puget Sound lowlands and Fraser River Valley of British Columbia and sometimes is affected by air masses originating in Asia.
 Air pollutants blown into the park can harm natural and scenic resources such as soils, surface waters, plants, wildlife, and visibility.
 The National Park Service works to address air pollution effects at North Cascades NP, and in parks across the U.S., through science, policy and planning, and by doing our part.

-- Increased nitrate concentrations in alpine lakes as elevation increases, suggest that atmospheric deposition contributes to the increasing levels of nitrogen in high elevation lakes (Larson et al. 1999).
+- Increased nitrate concentrations in alpine lakes as elevation increases, suggest that atmospheric deposition contributes to the increasing levels of N in high elevation lakes (Larson et al. 1999).

 - In the Columbia River Gorge and the Willamette Valley, sensitive lichen species important to wildlife have declined and been replaced by pollution-tolerant species (Geiser and Neitlich 2007; Geiser et al. 2010).